isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 In this example:
 X_SELL is the PIM product association type ID.
 1 is the SFCC recommendation type number.

+Note: If you don't want to use this feature, please leave a space in curly brackets ({}).
 :::

-## How to map PIM "Product Associations" with Product "Links" in SFCC? (available for V19.4.1 of the connector and higher)
+## How to map PIM "Product Associations" with Product "Links" in SFCC?
+(Connector V19.4.1 and higher)

 By default, according to Salesforce guidance, PIM "product associations" should be mapped with SFCC product "recommendations" instead of product "links" (Please refer to the [SFCC documentation](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2FProducts%2FLinkingProducts.html&resultof=%22product%22%20%22link%22%20)).